 Project Management Office (PMO) consist of multi-skill project management executive staff.
 The professional are Project/Program manager, schedulers, planners, controllers, coordinators etc.

-This team works in an integrated ways to handle PMO jobs and to the better interest to achieve organization objectives.
+This team works in an integrated way to handle PMO jobs and to the better interest to achieve organization objectives.

 Roles & Responsibilities | Project Management Office

-Project Management Office (PMO) roles and responsibilities depends on size of any organization and how may projects & programs organization be dealing with at very moment.
+Project Management Office (PMO) roles and responsibilities depend on the size of any organization and how may projects & programs organization be dealing with at the very moment.

 Let’s enlist in details all the stuff PMO normally do for any organization generally;

-- Conflict Management: The reason I put it on first is because it works as mediator in the most crucial factor when managing stakeholders for the better interest of project.
+- Conflict Management: The reason I put it on first is that it works as a mediator in the most crucial factor when managing stakeholders for the better interest of the project.
 Experts in PMO should be experienced enough to deal with conflict for win-win if any escalated to them.
 It will ease the pain of higher management ultimately- a big factor

 - Tools & Techniques: PMO is the one should decide to implement different tools, software, techniques and standard to get homogenized results all over.
 This will help get transparency and reliability in data ultimately.

-Project management Office is the best for big organizations running multiple projects or programs in a longer run as it helps in so many ways.
+Project management Office is the best for big organizations running multiple projects or programs in the long run as it helps in so many ways.
 But if your organization can’t afford and have a very few project then it is just a liability.

 If you find it a good read then please share with your colleague or you can comment if any suggestion for further improvement of this blog.